Peter Stormare: Early life

-Rolf Peter Ingvar Storm was born in Kumla on August 27, 1953.
-Soon after, his family moved to Arbrå.
-He changed his surname when he discovered he shared it with a senior student at an acting academy.
-Like "storm" (which has the same meaning in Swedish and English), stormare is a Swedish word meaning "stormer".
+Rolf Peter Ingvar Storm was born in Kumla, Sweden, on August 27, 1953.
+His family moved to Arbrå.
+He attended the Royal Dramatic Theatre in Stockholm, where he studied acting.
+He changed his surname when he discovered he shared it with a senior student at acting academy.
 Before settling on Stormare, he briefly contemplated changing his name to Retep Mrots, which is "Peter Storm" backwards.
+Stormare means "stormer" in Swedish.

+Career

-Acting career
+Acting

-Stormare voiced Mattias Nilsson in the video games Mercenaries: Playground of Destruction and Mercenaries 2: World in Flames, Isair in the computer game Icewind Dale 2, and Johann Strauss in Quake 4.
+Stormare starred in Ingmar Bergman's production of Hamlet; Hilary DeVries of The Christian Science Monitor wrote: "in the electrifying lead performance by Peter Stormare, Hamlet is, for all his Angst-filled poses and dark glasses, no hamstrung cliche but Denmark's only ballast between the debauched Claudius and the fascistic Fortinbras."

+Known for playing different nationalities: an American in The Lost World: Jurassic Park (1997), a German in The Big Lebowski (1998), an Italian in The Brothers Grimm (2005) and Prison Break (2005), a Frenchman in Chocolat (2000), and a Russian in Armageddon (1998), Bad Boys II (2003) and Siberian Education (2013).

 In February 2006, he starred as Wolfgang in Volkswagen's VDub series of television commercials.
 He played the main character in the film Svartvattnet, which was filmed in Sweden and Norway in 2007.
 He was offered a role in the ABC television series Lost for a period of one year, which he declined.
 In the 2007 film Premonition, he played Dr. Roth.
 In April 2007, he appeared in the CSI: Crime Scene Investigation episode "Ending Happy".

 In 2011, he appeared alongside Kevin Spacey and Daniel Wu in the Chinese film Inseparable, which premiered at the 2011 Busan International Film Festival.

-In 2014, he appeared in episodes of Longmire, Arrow, and The Blacklist, and starred in the Eli Roth-produced film Clown.
+In 2014, he appeared in episodes of Longmire, Arrow, and The Blacklist, and starred in the Eli Roth–produced film Clown.

-In 2015, he voiced and motion-captured Dr. Alan J. Hill in the video game Until Dawn.
 In 2016, he played Rutger Burlin in the Swedish television series Midnattssol; he also co-created, and starred as Ingmar in, the web television series Swedish Dicks, which was renewed for a second season in October 2016.
 In 2017, he played a minor role in John Wick: Chapter 2 and the part of Czernobog on the Starz series American Gods.
 He played the vampire Godbrand in the Netflix animated series Castlevania.

-In 2019 he appeared in the music video of the song "Graven" by the U.S. death metal band Possessed.
+Stormare voiced Mattias Nilsson in the video games Mercenaries: Playground of Destruction and Mercenaries 2: World in Flames, Isair in the video game Icewind Dale 2, and Johann Strauss in Quake 4.
+In 2015, he voiced and motion-captured Dr. Alan J. Hill in the video game Until Dawn.
+He reprised his role in the film adaptation which was released in April 2025.
+On November 7, 2025, Stormare appeared on the ABC Daytime soap opera General Hospital.